recaptime-dev/verify/lists/README.md

 ## Notes

-* Once it an category subdirectory has reaches 1K files, you need to use GitHub Codespaces or Gitpod to navigate around.
+* Once it an submission type subdirectory has reaches 1K files, you need to use GitHub Codespaces or Gitpod to navigate around.